ducaale/nyan/README.md

 # nyan

-This is a WIP fork of [replit-play](https://github.com/replit/play) focused on achieving feature parity with Scratch.

----

-Python Play is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
+nyan is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
 Here's the code to make a simple game using Play:

 ```python
 import play